Last updated November 2014

 - pre-commissioning checks on all high-voltage equipment

-- demobilisation and rehabilitation of site compounds
+- demobilisation as construction activities are completed and progressive rehabilitation of site compounds

 Work on site will generally take place during standard construction hours as follows: